15 South Africa Movies to watch before your trip

 de Klerk is a controversial figure being praised for dismantling apartheid and winning the Nobel Peace Prize.
 Conversely, he is criticized for offering only a qualified apology for apartheid and for ignoring the human rights abuses carried out by his state security forces.

 The 2006 Oscar winner for Best Foreign Language Movie is based on the novel by South African, Athol Fugard written in the 1960’s but published 20 years later.

-A young teenager, David, runs away as his mother is dying of a terminal illness and his dad is abusive.
+In the movie Tsotsi, a young teenager, David, runs away as his mother is dying of a terminal illness and his dad is abusive.
 Living in the street pipes in the township with other homeless children, David changes his name to Tsotsi (which means “thug” in township patois) becoming the leader of his pack of friends.
 One day, he steals a car only to discover a baby in the back seat.

 The film tells the story of the gritty world of the Johannesburg townships and the transformation of a hardened teen by a helpless baby.
 The soundtrack also features Kwaito music performed by South African artist Zola

-Inspired to visit South Africa?
+Inspired to visit ?

 LOVE IT.
 SHARE IT.
 PIN IT.